 “I realized early that bad news was great, even if it involved me,” he says in the film.
 “I protected myself by writing about it.’”

-Breslin could bend irony to his will and he summoned it for a column about the funeral for Andrew Goodman -- one of a trio of civil rights activists who were hunted and murdered by the Ku Klux Klan in the muggy Mississippi summer of 1964.
+Breslin could bend irony to his will and he summoned it for a column about the funeral for Andrew Goodman -- one of a trio of civil rights activists who were hunted down and murdered by the Ku Klux Klan during the muggy Mississippi summer of 1964.

 "The first funeral for Andrew Goodman was at night and it was a lot of work,” Breslin wrote.
 “To begin with they had to kill him."